 Liquid Automation provided whole home installation of Audio Visual, Lighting Control, Security & Access Control, Surveillance System and Network.

 There are 9 zones of audio and 5 zones of video throughout the main areas in the house.
 The brief for clean lines and unobstructed wall spaces created a design challenge for integrating and achieving a great sounding audio system.
 We overcame this by installing hidden in-wall speakers throughout the property.
-This allowed us to create a full range, whole home audio system, while maintaining the clean look the client and designers required.
+As a result, we were able to install a full range, whole home audio system, while maintaining the clean look the client and designers required.

 A Lutron Lighting control system was used in this home, as it is reliable and provides great energy savings, beneficial for a residence of this size.
 Lutron can be monitored and easily allows for changes to be made to the functionality of the system remotely.
 Features included turning the lights on automatically in the evening when the alarm is disarmed.
-Also, Lutron gives the ability to turn off the majority of lights from a ‘good night’ button in a convenient location within the house, leaving only a few outside lights on for security purposes.
-Lighting can be controlled either by switches or touch panels spread throughout the house.
-We have also set up pre-made pages of popular lighting areas on the Crestron touch screens and ipads that the client can easily navigate to set their favourite lighting scenes.
+Similarly, Lutron gives the ability to turn off the majority of lights from a ‘good night’ button in a convenient location within the house, leaving only a few outside lights on for security purposes.
+Lighting can be controlled either by switches or touch panels positioned throughout the house.
+We also set up pre-made pages of popular lighting areas on the Crestron touch screens and ipads that the home owner can easily navigate to set their favourite lighting scenes.

 One of the bigger performance considerations for the design was the lighting control system and the keypads in each room, meaning we were unable to use any modern looking keypads in the design.
 The designers picked period-style toggle switches with modern terminals on the inside.
-This meant that in order for us to achieve the level of control for the lighting integration we needed, we had to have all inputs coming in as dry contact closure inputs.
+Hence, in order for us to achieve the level of control for the lighting integration we needed, we had to have all inputs coming in as dry contact closure inputs.
 We home-ran all this cabling to our central hub locations, that were integrated into cabinetry in the basement.Another performance objective of the lighting control system was for automated sensors to switch on low level lighting in hallway spaces and bathrooms.
 In order for these sensors to integrate with the ornate period ceiling details, we used very small security PIR sensors, neatly integrated into the ceiling at the head of the doorways making them almost invisible.

-The Lutron lighting system also controls three outdoor heaters, with the ability to control them from the the touch screen and ipad.
+The Lutron lighting system also controls three outdoor heaters, with the ability to control them from the touch screen and ipad.

 Security and Access

 The property features 5 cameras connected to a CCTV server, which are located externally to give a full coverage of the property’s perimeter.
 These cameras are also able to be displayed on the Crestron touch screens via URL streams.
 This allowed us to flip to the camera pages when the intercom system is called so the clients are able to see who is at the gate.
-This was also integrated with the access control so the client can allow or deny entry.
+This was also integrated with the access control so the home owner can allow or deny entry.

 The property has been extensively wired with a large structured cable network to act as a communication backbone for the Crestron control system, Lutron lighting control, HD video distribution and security and access control.
 All these systems communicate via IP to each other via this back bone.
-This network also carries Fibre broadband to the client’s devices and carries the Wifi network handling HD audio and video streaming.
+This network also carries Fibre broadband to the home’s devices and carries the Wifi network handling HD audio and video streaming.